The Québec maritime Blog

 2. Seeing Percé from another angle

 The Percé UNESCO Global Geopark, in Gaspésie, offers you the opportunity to discover 500 million years of history through various activities.
 Enjoy Tektonic, an interactive multimedia show; participate in a guided or self-guided hike to 26 geosites and several lookouts; and admire a stunning view of the village and legendary Percé Rock from a glass platform suspended 200 metres (660 feet) above the ground!
-Other activities (including ziplining) are offered on site in the first UNESCO Global Geopark in Québec.
+Other activities are offered on site in the first UNESCO Global Geopark in Québec.

 3. Waking up to the blow of the whales